brignano/ccsu-senior-project-spring-2021/docs/Guidebook.md

 ## Infrastructure

-> For a guidebook on cloud please refer to the [Guidebook-Cloud.md](Guidebook-Cloud.md)
+> For a cloud guidebook please refer to the [Guidebook-Cloud.md](Guidebook-Cloud.md)

 ##### Where will you host these components?
 - localhost **(discouraged)**